 Believe it or not, one of the attacks that you can receive on your systems can be physical; having control over who can

 access your network is really, really important.
 Somebody can enter your office and plug in a USB key containing infected files into one of your computers, allowing them access to your entire network or infecting it.
 It’s essential to control who has access to your computers.
 Having a security system installed is a very good way to stop cybercrime as much as break-ins!

 Who doesn’t have a wifi enabled device in 2022?
 And that’s exactly the danger, any device can get infected by connecting

-to a network, if this infected device then connects to your business network your entire system is at serious risk.
-Securing your wifi networks and hiding them is one of the safest things you can do for you systems.
-With developing more and more everyday there’s thousands of devices that can connect to your network and compromise you.
+to a network, if this infected device then connects to your business network, your entire system is at serious risk.
+Securing and hiding your wifi networks is one of the safest things you can do for your systems.
+With developing more and more every day, thousands of devices can connect to your network and compromise you.

 8. Employee personal accounts

 Every employee needs their own login for every application and program.
 Several users connecting under the same